-In the year 2014, law enforcement in the United States estimated 1,165,383 violent crimes reported (“D2014VC”).
-Imagine the number of people needed get to the bottom of all of those cases!
-There are an abundant amount of Americans solving mysteries every day to keep others safe.
-Crimes are committed all around the United States at every second of the day!
+In the year 2014, law enforcement in the U.S. estimated 1,165,383 violent crimes reported (“D2014VC”).
+Imagine all the people needed just to get to the bottom of these cases!
+There is an abundant amount of Americans solving mysteries every day to keep others safe.
+There are crimes being committed all around the U.S. at every second of the day.
 In John Grisham’s The Pelican Brief, he displays a firm relation between investigators and lawyers through the Criminal Justice System of acquiring suspects and evidence, indicated in the book with an exploration of the scandals of Supreme Court Justices Rosenberg and Jensen (Grisham).
+Starting off as a criminal defense attorney himself, John Grisham had a very valuable grasp of law before writing the novel.
+When writing his books, he likes to make lawyers the major characters (“GJ”).
+John Grisham can connect his real life …show more content…

 The relationship between law enforcement and prosecutors, which goes hand-in-hand, can’t be overlooked.
 Evidence of a crime that detectives and law enforcement discover is as equally important as a good trial on part of the prosecution.
 If detectives aren’t able to find good solid evidence – that case usually isn’t bothered in being pursued.
 Several years ago, in the late 80’s, there was a murder case in Southeastern Oklahoma which now serves as a tragic example to the need for honest, constitutional work in the criminal justice system.
 Disreputable investigative procedures, fraudulent sources, and bad evidence were the foundation of this case that shattered innocent lives.